AikidoSec/ci-api-client/CONTRIBUTING.md

-# Contributing to aikido-cli
+# Contributing to aikido-api-client

 Are you missing functionality or have you found a bug?
 Please feel free to add an issue or submit a PR.
 We try to be responsive and release updates and fixes as fast as possible.

 ## Reporting issues

-This package uses the [GitHub Issue Tracker](https://github.com/AikidoSec/aikido-cli/issues) to track bugs and features.
+This package uses the [GitHub Issue Tracker](https://github.com/AikidoSec/aikido-api-client/issues) to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.

 ## Contributing code

-If you want to add additional tags, attributes or functionality to the library, please feel free to create a [pull request](https://github.com/AikidoSec/aikido-cli/pulls) with your changes.
+If you want to add additional tags, attributes or functionality to the library, please feel free to create a [pull request](https://github.com/AikidoSec/aikido-api-client/pulls) with your changes.

 Please try to follow this workflow: